Name and Principal Office

 A. Establish policies of the organization including fiscal policy.

-B. Appoint the At-Large representatives to the Board.
+B. Elect appointed members to the Board.

 C. Recommend voting issues to the general membership.